lukemonahan/splunk_modinput_prometheus/README.md

 Splunk [splunk.com](https://www.splunk.com) is a platform for machine data analysis, providing real-time visibility, actionable insights and intelligence across all forms of machine data.
 Splunk Enterprise since version 7.0 includes the Metrics store for large-scale capture and analysis of time-series metrics alongside log data.

-This Splunk add-on provides two modular inputs to create Splunk metrics from Prometheus data:
+This Splunk add-on provides two modular inputs to ingest Splunk metrics from Prometheus:

 **[prometheus://]**

-A scraping input which polls a Prometheus exporter and indexes all found metrics as Splunk metrics.
+A scraping input which polls a Prometheus exporter and indexes all exposed metrics in Splunk.

-It is specifically also designed to be able to poll a Prometheus server's "federate" endpoint, so that Prometheus can be responsible for all the nitty-gritty (e.g. service discovery and label rewriting) and Splunk can gather a desired set of metrics from Prometheus at the desired resolution.
+It is also designed to be able to poll a Prometheus servers "/federate" endpoint, so that Prometheus can be responsible for all the metrics gathering details (e.g. service discovery and label rewriting) and Splunk can easily ingest a desired subset of metrics from Prometheus at the desired resolution.
 In this way it acts much like Prometheus hierarchical federation.

-It will also succesfully scrape a basic static Prometheus exporter, and in this use case does not require a Prometheus server at all.
+It will also successfully scrape a statically configured Prometheus exporter, and for this use case does not require a Prometheus server at all.

 **[prometheusrw://]**

-A bridge so that the Prometheus remote-write feature can continuously deliver metrics to a Splunk Enterprise system for long-term storage, analysis and integration with other data sources in Splunk.
-It is structured as a Splunk app that provides a modular input implementing the remote-write bridge.
-When installed and enabled, this add-on will add a new listening port to your Splunk server which can be the target for multiple Prometheus servers remote write.
+A bridge so that the Prometheus remote-write feature can continuously push metrics to a Splunk Enterprise system.
+When installed and enabled, this input will add a new listening port to your Splunk server which can be the remote write target for multiple Prometheus servers.

-It has been designed to mimic the Splunk HTTP Event Collector from a configuration standpoint, however the endpoint is much simpler as it only support Prometheus remote-write.
-The HEC is not used as Prometheus remote-write requires Speedy compression and Protocol Buffer encoding, both of which do not work with the HEC.
+It has been designed to mimic the Splunk HTTP Event Collector for it's configuration, however the endpoint is much simpler as it only supports Prometheus remote-write.
+The HEC is not used for this as Prometheus remote-write requires Speedy compression and Protocol Buffer encoding, both of which do not work with the HEC.

+## Requirements

+ - Splunk 7.x
+ - Prometheus 2.x
+ - Recent Linux x64

+ The most testing has been performed on Splunk 7.1.1 and Prometheus 2.3.1 on Fedora 28.

+ Splunk 6 users could likely use these inputs, by changing the included sourcetypes to not write the metrics metadata.
+This isn't tested and will not be a focus of the authors.

 ## Architecture overview